NuGet/Home/proposed/2021/OpenReadMeMarkDownFiles.md

 ## Requirements

-* markdown files open automatically after the user has installed the NuGet package in Visual Studio, if available.
+* Markdown files open automatically after the user has installed the NuGet package in Visual Studio, if available.
 * When opened, `README.md` will be rendered as a markdown.
-* markdown file opens in the doc well of Visual Studio.
+* Markdown file opens in the doc well of Visual Studio.

 ## Goals